jakubg1/OpenSMCE/README.md

 There are no games publicly available right now, however three games are known to be converted.
 We will provide tools to convert and create games at some point.
-In future, we are considering bundling all releases with a builtin game - to save you hassle!
+In the future, we are considering bundling all releases with a builtin game - to save you the hassle!
 More info soon.

 The game converter has its own separate repository: https://github.com/jakubg1/OpenSMCE_Converter.
 It currently supports only Luxor 1.
 If you want to help with other versions/games, feel free to open a ticket on its issue list, or contribute!